 “Green” insurance is in.
 If you don’t believe us, ask your insurance company if they offer perks for eco-friendly and sustainable homes.
-You might be offered a much lower (or discounted) premium when they’ve learned that your house is made (or remodeled) from sustainable and eco-friendly resources.
-There are even some companies that will entirely pay for rebuilding a home in the event of a loss.
+You might be offered a much lower (or discounted) premium when they’ve learned your house is made (or remodeled) from sustainable and eco-friendly resources.
+Some companies will entirely pay for rebuilding a home in the event of a loss.

 What’s the logic behind this?
 Studies show that green homeowners are more likely to perform routine maintenance on their equipment.
-They avoid many accidents and mishaps that would cause them to file for policy claims.
+They avoid many accidents and mishaps leading to policy claims.

 Insurance companies also know that many updated materials and systems are more efficient, cost-effective, and durable.
 This helps avoid huge insurance claims typical of homes that use outdated or inefficient materials.

-Now, 70 minutes is a long time.
-On average, firefighters travel 5 to 10 from the fire station and the scene of a fire.
-This means that the odds of saving your home increases, and the amount of repairs needed to fix damages decreases.
+Now 70 minutes is a long time.
+On average, firefighters travel 5 to 10 minutes from the fire station and the scene of a fire.
+This means the odds of saving your home increase, and the amount of repairs needed to fix damages decreases.
 Everyone’s happy in the end — including your insurance company.

-There are two kinds of green-friendly insurance products offered in the market today.
+Insurance companies today offer two kinds of green-friendly products.
 The first one is for those who already meet their standards for a green discount.
-For instance, you can get a discount of up to 10% when you buy a house within the last 10 years.
+For instance, you can get a discount of up to 10% if you bought a house within the last 10 years.
 Studies show that new homes built a decade ago (or later) are more energy-efficient than older houses.

 The second product gives discounts or lower premiums for those who remodel or repair their homes by conforming to LEEDS.